UWQuickstep/Grail/README.md

     }
     Primary key, indexes and other constraint may be added by user.

+You will have to load your data into these two table.
 The basic idea is that a graph analytics program(e.g. Shortest Path/PageRank/Connected Component) can be implemented in SQL database by using SQL joins and updates on relational tables.
 We want to provide a user-friendly way to generate SQL for graph analytics.
 The user will input a configuration file of specific format and the program will generate runnable sql.

 Example configuration files
 ---------------------------